26/WAKU2-PAYLOAD

 Design requirements

-- Confidentiality: The adversary should not be able to learn what data is being sent from one Waku node to one or several other Waku nodes.
+- Confidentiality: The adversary SHOULD NOT be able to learn what data is being sent from one Waku node to one or several other Waku nodes.

-- Authenticity: The adversary should not be able to cause Waku endpoint to accept data from any third party as though it came from the other endpoint.
+- Authenticity: The adversary SHOULD NOT be able to cause Waku endpoint to accept data from any third party as though it came from the other endpoint.

-- Integrity: The adversary should not be able to cause a Waku endpoint to accept data that has been tampered with.
+- Integrity: The adversary SHOULD NOT be able to cause a Waku endpoint to accept data that has been tampered with.

 It also provides some form of unlinkability since: